janbodnar/Python-Datovy-Analytik-Skolenie/charts.md

 # Charts

 Matplotlib is a Python library for creating charts.
 Matplotlib can be used
-in Python scripts, the Python and IPython shell, the jupyter notebook,
+in Python scripts, the Python and IPython shell, the Jupyter notebook,
-web application servers, and four graphical user interface toolkits.
+web application servers, and for GUI toolkits.

     $ sudo pip install matplotlib